ANU-0807/MINI-DICTIONARY-PROJECT/README.md

 # MINI-DICTIONARY-PROJECT
-Created a mini dictonary application using binary search tree or array search.
+Created a mini dictionary application using a binary search tree or array search.
+Uploaded the code of the project and the word meanings list that are used in the project.